May 25, 2017

 Listada de Gandia is a treasure.
 This prized variety bears sweet, tender, thin-skinned, stunning eggplant.
 It likely originated in Spain (its name translates as “Grown in Spain”), where it is still revered today.
 The small 14″ plants produce heavy yields of high-quality, 8″ oval white fruits with purple stripes and mild white flesh.
 The variety thrives in very hot weather.
 80-90 days from transplant.

-Green Husk Tomatillo (organic seed) – limited quantities
+Green Husk Tomatillo (organic seed) – Now available

 (Physalis ixocarpa) (aka Mexican Husk Tomato) Prolific bushy plants are 3-4′ across and almost as tall.
 Green 2″ fruits are ripe when they burst through husks.
 Blended with hot peppers to make traditional Mexican green sauce.
 70-80 days from transplant.
 Need 2 plants to cross-pollinate.